ElliottMetzler/the-manhattan-project/README.md

 #### Ingredient Prices Data Cleaning Process

 To clean the Ingredient Prices Data, we utilized the descriptions for the products.
 We found that the measurement and units were consistently appearing at the end of the product description, so we iterated through descriptions in reverse order to extract the unit and portion size.
+As stated before we took results on Walmart's website for both "best seller" and "best match", each of which yielded slightly different results.
+In the cases where we received price data for both queries, we averaged the values for both.
+However, in most cases there was a price for only one type of result.
+This is because "best seller" most times gave unrelated products.
+Similarly, best match did not always give the correct item.
 For certain ingredients, we were unable to systematically perform conversions, so we implemented a manual verification and review step separately to fill in necessary missing entries and convert in certain cases.
 For our final step, we converted prices to a per ounce basis.

 ## Streamlit Applet